darrenmartyn/sophucked/README.md

 ## Blue team notes
 I'm sure someone who cares can fill this in.
 Bitter (a subset of "blue team twitter") will probably do so shortly.
 I mean, it can't be that hard to detect an unencrypted reverse shell beaconing out from your Unified Threat Manager box right?

+## Fixing the bug
+Someone (presumably from Sophos) sent this over, its the official fix link.
+Go update your UTM. https://www.sophos.com/en-us/security-advisories/sophos-sa-20200918-sg-webadmin-rce

 ## References, etc.

 Third party reference (bug details): https://www.atredis.com/blog/2021/8/18/sophos-utm-cve-2020-25223